J-Ramalho/industRial/docs/4_msa.md

 We've started the gage assessment by setting the `errorTerm` to 1.
 This made that factors that were non significant remained visible, in our case this happened with the tablet:operator interaction.
 Although the `ss.rr` function is always showing zero for non significant factors it may happen that in reality the calculated value is negative.

-We refer to page 557 @Montgomery2012 to get guidance on how to adresses this case:
+We refer to page 557 @Montgomery2012 to get guidance on how to address this case:

 *note that the P-value for the interaction term [...] is very large, take this as evidence that it really is zero and that there is no interaction effect, and then fit a reduced model of the form that does not include the interaction term.
 This is a relatively easy approach and one that often works nearly as well as more sophisticated methods.*